You’ve spotted it—lesions of tan or brown discoloration on the leaves of your favorite plant. But what is it?

 8. BONIDE Liquid Copper Fungicide

 Therefore, you can use it as an anthracnose fungicide.
-It will damage the enzymes and proteins that fungus needs to thrive.
+It will damage the enzymes and proteins that the fungus needs to thrive.

 Takeaway